loris3/evaluation_explanation_quality/README.md

 Forks of LIME and Anchor are provided as submodules.
 ## Anchor
 - Addition of a *budget* limiting the number of samples used during search to cap runtime (200 samples per candidate during search, unlimited samples in final "best of each size" round)
-- DistillBERT was replaced with DistillRoBERTA and the mask probability adjusted to increase coherence of perturbations
+- DistillBERT was replaced with DistillRoBERTA and the mask probability adjusted to increase the coherence of perturbations
 - Changes to the rendering functions for the user-study (used to share JS and CSS scope with LIME)
 ## LIME
 - Cosmetic changes to the bar-charts for the user-study